 Key Description module Module into which file is loaded source File being loaded.
 If the system is processing an included file, the value is the main file.
-Returns the original Prolog file when loading a .qlf file. file Similar to source, but returns the file being included when called while an include file is being processed. stream Stream identifier (see current_input/1) directory Directory in which source lives. dialect Compatibility mode.
+Returns the original Prolog file when loading a .qlf file. file Similar to source, but returns the file being included when called while an include file is being processed stream Stream identifier (see current_input/1) directory Directory in which source lives dialect Compatibility mode.
 See expects_dialect/1. term_position Position of last term read.
 Term of the form '\$stream_position'(0, $\langle Line \rangle$ ,0,0,0).
-See also stream_position_data/3. script Boolean that indicates whether the file is loaded as a script file (see -s).
+See also stream_position_data/3. variable_names A list of 'Name = Var' of the last term read.
+See read_term/2 for details. script Boolean that indicates whether the file is loaded as a script file (see -s)

 The directory is commonly used to add rules to file\search\path/2, setting up a search path for finding files with absolute\file\name/3.
-E.g.:
+For example: